espocrm/documentation/administration/maps.md

 ## How to show the map based on an address field

-Since 3.9.0 version every Address field has a corresponding Map field.
+Every Address field has its corresponding Map field.
 All you need is to put it on Detail layout.
 It uses Google Maps service.

 `Administration > Layout Manager > Choose entity (Account, Contact, Lead or custom one) > Detail > Drag & Drop Map field.`